 vehículo off road en tolar grande

-Tolar Grande: Travel Guide to the Puna of Salta
+Tolar Grande: Guide to the Puna of Salta

 Tolar Grande is a small mining town at 4,000 meters of altitude, located between the red and ocher mountains of the Puna of Salta, in the northwest of Argentina (NOA).